openSUSE/news-o-o/_posts/2011-06-11-opensuse-weekly-news-issue-179-is-out.markdown

 An early Alpha of the jQuery Mobile library was released late last year.
 A couple of
         months ago, jQuery Mobile 1.0 Alpha 4.1 came out.
 Given the popularity of the jQuery library for traditional desktop web development, most web developers may be very excited about its mobile releases.
-But what exactly is jQuery Mobile, and what are the cases in which you™d consider using it? (...)
+But what exactly is jQuery Mobile, and what are the cases in which youâ€™d consider using it? (...)

-
+â€

+â€œ

         [Frank Karlitschek: Welcome to the cloud age, Apple](http://blog.karlitschek.de/2011/06/yesterday-apple-announced-their-new.html)